paulwib/imgdips.js/README.md

 ImgDips.init(options);
 ```

+By default it will attempt to replace images for all `img` tags with the class
+`dips` when the `window.devicePixelRatio` is greater than 1.5 by adding the
+file suffix `@2x`.
 Your images should have width and height attributes.

+You can also set the hi-res image URL with a `data-2x` attribute.

 ##Options: